zadorlab/KinBot/README.md

 > **Note**
 >  KinBot only works with Python >= 3.8.

+### From Github

+If you want to have the very last version of KinBot without waiting for a release or you want to modify KinBot to your needs you can clone the project from github:

+    git clone git@github.com:zadorlab/KinBot.git

+and then, from within the KinBot directory produced after cloning type:

+    pip install .

+> **Note**
+>  If you want to modify KinBot yourself it's better to fork the project
+> into your own repository.

 ## How to Run
 To run KinBot (which will only explore one well), make an input file (e.g. input.json) and run: